 - Work with a decent resume writer or your college career services office to take your accounting experience and make it sound useful in an HR department.
 Numbers people are always needed in HR, so perhaps this experience can provide a bridge into an HR career.

 - Can you take a brief leave to do an HR internship?

 - If you have no grad degree in HR or business, consider that they are becoming more important in HR and might make you more employable.

 I would apply for the positions that require experience.
 Work with your resume and cover letter to make your current skills and tasks relevant to HR, and apply.

-Here are some thoughts on getting into HR.
 Thoughts on transitioning to HR from another field.
 Readers share their thoughts about how they made their transition into HR.
 Readers share their more detailed stories about how they transitioned to a position in the field of HR.